 Hospitals awarded this designation have Primary PCI (Percutaneous Coronary Intervention) available 24/7, every day of the year.
-This means they have a call team made up of the cardiac cath lab staff and an interventional cardiologist who arrive at the facility within 30 minutes of STEMI activation.
+This means they have a call team for cardiac cath lab staff and an interventional cardiologist who arrive at the facility within 30 minutes of STEMI activation.

-These facilities have formal agreements with the facilities that regularly refer STEMI patients for primary PCI.
-They will also have mapped their STEMI processes to maximize efficiency's which leads to quicker treatment and improved outcomes.
+These facilities have formal agreements with facilities that regularly refer STEMI patients for primary PCI.
+They will also have mapped their STEMI processes to maximize efficiency, leading to quicker treatment and improved outcomes.
 This includes:

 - The ED physician has the authority to activate the cath lab

 - A One-Call Activation System